pusher-community/pusher-php-silex/README.md

 # Pusher Channel Authentication example using the PHP Silex Framework

 An example using Pusher with the [Silex](http://silex.sensiolabs.org/) PHP framework.
+The examples make use of the [Pusher PHP library](https://github.com/pusher/pusher-http-php).

 It was built upon the [Getting Started with PHP on Heroku](https://devcenter.heroku.com/articles/getting-started-with-php) example.